Nomura CEO in hot seat as insider probe drags on

 The stand-off between regulators and Nomura is part of a wider crackdown on insider trading that has ensnared some of Japan's largest financial firms.
 On Monday, prosecutors arrested a former SMBC Nikko Securities executive and three others in what was the first arrest of a securities company employee related to insider trading.

-Earlier this month, Nomura confirmed regulators' findings in admitting it was the source of leaks on planned share offerings by energy firm Inpex (1605.T), Mizuho Financial Group (8411.T) and Tokyo Electric Power (9501.T).
+Earlier this month, Nomura confirmed regulators' findings in admitting it was the source of leaks on planned share offerings by energy firm Inpex, Mizuho Financial Group and Tokyo Electric Power.
 In all three cases, employees at its institutional sales department tipped off clients who profited by selling the shares short ahead of the offering and then buying them back at a lower price.

 Nomura had hoped to complete its own investigation into the matter ahead of Wednesday's annual shareholder meeting, but its report - overseen by three external attorneys - is not now expected until at least the weekend.
 The findings of Nomura's investigation will be key in determining the scale of the sanctions it will face, sources said.